Reading Time: 4 minutes read

 Abstract Rain Photography

-Experiment with your rain photography by using rain as a natural filter for abstract photography.
+Experiment with your rain photography by using it as a natural filter for more abstract photography.

-The aspects of water that make it so useful for refraction and reflection photography can also let you distort your scenes into something more abstract without the need for Photoshop.
+The aspects of water that make it so useful for refraction and reflection photography can also allow you to you distort your scenes into something more abstract without the need for Photoshop.
 Combine this with non-abstracted scenes to create a powerful end result.

 A Twist on Nature Photography